ory/sdk/clients/kratos/go/docs/UpdateSettingsFlowBody.md

 `func (o *UpdateSettingsFlowBody) HasLookupSecretReveal() bool`

 HasLookupSecretReveal returns a boolean if a field has been set.

+### GetPasskeyRemove

+`func (o *UpdateSettingsFlowBody) GetPasskeyRemove() string`

+GetPasskeyRemove returns the PasskeyRemove field if non-nil, zero value otherwise.

+### GetPasskeyRemoveOk

+`func (o *UpdateSettingsFlowBody) GetPasskeyRemoveOk() (*string, bool)`

+GetPasskeyRemoveOk returns a tuple with the PasskeyRemove field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPasskeyRemove

+`func (o *UpdateSettingsFlowBody) SetPasskeyRemove(v string)`

+SetPasskeyRemove sets PasskeyRemove field to given value.

+### HasPasskeyRemove

+`func (o *UpdateSettingsFlowBody) HasPasskeyRemove() bool`

+HasPasskeyRemove returns a boolean if a field has been set.

+### GetPasskeySettingsRegister

+`func (o *UpdateSettingsFlowBody) GetPasskeySettingsRegister() string`

+GetPasskeySettingsRegister returns the PasskeySettingsRegister field if non-nil, zero value otherwise.

+### GetPasskeySettingsRegisterOk

+`func (o *UpdateSettingsFlowBody) GetPasskeySettingsRegisterOk() (*string, bool)`

+GetPasskeySettingsRegisterOk returns a tuple with the PasskeySettingsRegister field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPasskeySettingsRegister

+`func (o *UpdateSettingsFlowBody) SetPasskeySettingsRegister(v string)`

+SetPasskeySettingsRegister sets PasskeySettingsRegister field to given value.

+### HasPasskeySettingsRegister

+`func (o *UpdateSettingsFlowBody) HasPasskeySettingsRegister() bool`

+HasPasskeySettingsRegister returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)